Inference of the low-energy constants in $\Delta$-full chiral effective field theory including a correlated truncation error: Correlating the EFT truncation error in scattering

 \section{Correlating the EFT truncation error in \NN\ scattering}

-Following the suggestion by~\citet{Melendez:2019izc}, we model the covariance matrix $\covmtx_{\text{th}}$ for the EFT truncation error in Eq.~\eqref{eq:full_covariance_matrix} using Gaussian processes ($\GP$s)~\cite{rasmussen2005gaussian,bishop2007}.
-In this section, we limit our discussion to the $\GP$ modeling of a single covariance sub-matrix $\covmtx_{\text{th},y}$ for a specific observable type $y$, e.g., the differential cross section $\sigma(\theta)$, and therefore omit the observable-index $y$ in the following.
+Following the suggestion by~\citet{Melendez:2019izc}, we model the EFT truncation error using Gaussian processes ($\GP$s)~\cite{rasmussen2005gaussian,bishop2007}.
+This results in a covariance matrix $\covmtx_{\text{th}}$ from Eq.~\eqref{eq:full_covariance_matrix} with off-diagonal elements.
+In this section, we limit our discussion to the $\GP$ modeling of a single covariance submatrix $\covmtx_{\text{th},y}$ for a specific observable type $y$, e.g., the differential cross section $\sigma(\theta)$, and therefore omit the observable index $y$ in the following.

 We develop a $\GP$ model to handle two features, i.e., $\GP: \mathbb{R}^{2} \rightarrow \mathbb{R}^1$, for correlating the distribution of expansion coefficients at different values of the scattering energy \textit{and} angle.
 For total cross sections we only operate with the scattering energy, as all angles are integrated over.
 We expect unseen coefficients $c^{(i)}(\peth) \equiv \{c^{(i)}(\idpt_j)\}_j$ to be distributed as